Launceston, Cornwall: Later history

 Launceston has the only document in the UK signed by Mary II of England and her husband, William III of England.
 The very poor means of transport within Cornwall, which did not begin to be improved until the late 18th century, meant that assizes were held in Launceston.
 When the situation had been improved Bodmin became the county town where the assizes were held (at the Shire Hall there in 1838).
-Launceston's role as the de facto county town of Cornwall became established in the 13th century but it was never officially designated as the county town.

 Viscount Launceston was a title of nobility created in 1726 (as Viscount of Launceston) but is now extinct.
 In the early 19th century, Launceston gave its name to the settlement, Launceston, Tasmania, which is now the second largest city in Tasmania.

 During World War Two, racial tensions in the ranks of American soldiers sparked a shootout in the town square.
 Fourteen African American soldiers of the 581st Ordnance Ammunition Company were charged with mutiny.

+In 1973, Prince Charles visited to receive his feudal dues from the Duchy of Cornwall.

 Geography

 Launceston is a market town, castle, recreational and heritage railway visitor town and the main shopping centre for the adjoining rural areas of west Devon and east Cornwall.
 The town is mainly built on the south side of a large hill almost immune to flooding, unlike its northern neighbourhood, Newport in part on a slightly wider plain at the bottom of the hill, which is susceptible to flooding by the River Kensey.

 The suburb of Newport is recorded for the first time during the 13th century.
 The natural advantages of the Launceston district had been recognised by the Anglo-Saxon monks of St Stephen and by the Norman lord of Cornwall in the reign of King William I. At this point in the course of the River Tamar it is joined by four tributaries within a short distance and its floodplain is relatively large, while further south the Tamar valley is narrow and meandering.

 Launceston is connected to the A30 trunk route, a dual carriageway bypass carrying its road traffic south of the town.
 The bypass crosses the River Tamar on the Dunheved Bridge built in 1975–1976 and substantially rebuilt 2006–2007.
 Through this the town is approximately 42 mi west of Exeter, 27 mi north-west of Plymouth and 21 mi east of the smaller regional centre of Bodmin.
 It is roughly midway between the north coast of Cornwall (at Bude) and the south coast (at Saltash).

-Launceston civil parish comprises the town whereas St Stephens by Launceston Rural civil parish covers all outskirts, save for those south of the town.
-These each convene to discuss events funding, recreational funding and general planning matters.